GarageGames/Torque2D/README.md

 ![Torque Logo](http://static.garagegames.com/static/pg/logokits/Torque-Logo_H.png)

+# We've moved!
+**_All torque engines have moved to a new organization, Torque Game Engines.
+Torque2D can be found at [https://github.com/TorqueGameEngines/Torque2D](https://github.com/TorqueGameEngines/Torque2D).
+This repository will not be updated.
+We encourage you to use the new repository instead of this one.
+Thank you!_**

 ## Torque 2D 3.4

 MIT Licensed Open Source version of Torque 2D from GarageGames.
 Maintained by the T2D Steering Committee and contributions from the community.